-2012 AAFA Honor Roll™ State (Since 2008) Overall, Washington meets fifteen of eighteen core policy standards and nine of fifteen extra credit indicators.
+Overall, Washington meets nineteen of 23 core policy standards and nine of twelve extra credit indicators.

 Medication and Treatment Policies:

-Meets eight of nine core policy standards in this category:
+Meets ten of twelve core policy standards in this category:

 1. State requires physician’s written instructions to be on file to dispense prescription medication to students.